Simone2048/Arduino-Laser-Tag/README.md

 The only extra materials that you will need are electric cables and some solder with a soldering iron.

 ## Build Process
+The first thing that you will need is to order all the parts from aliexpress using the links that can be found in the build of materials file(BOM.csv)